google/zetasql/docs/data-types.md

 ### Decimal types

-Decimal type values are numeric values with fixed precision and scale.
+Decimal type values are numeric values with fixed decimal precision and scale.
 Precision is the number of digits that the number contains.
 Scale is how many of these digits appear after the decimal point.